4 Ways to Review a Novel With Your Students

-Reading a whole novel over the course of a few weeks can leave students drained and exhausted.
-By the time students complete the book and go to take the final exam or quiz over the book’s contents, they may have forgotten some essential elements.
 Take the time to review each novel with your class before assigning the final test.
 When I plan my schedule, I usually have students take the test after they turn in their essays.
 Not only does this help students review, but it also gives me a class day to grade essays!
 Here are four critical topics to cover in your class novel review.

-Plot Sequence
+Novel Review Activities: Plot Sequence

-Analyzing the specific order of events in a narrative will outline some specific points in the plot.
-Identifying the exposition, rising action, climax, falling action, and resolution will help students review and remember the critical incidents of the novel’s plot.
 One way I like to do this is through a jigsaw activity.
 Students will work together in small groups, and each group will identify key events from a specific part of the novel.
 For example, the exposition group will come up with the five most important events that happen during the exposition and share them aloud with the class.

-Know the Characters
+Novel Review Activities: Know the Characters

 What’s the big idea?
 What purpose did the author have in writing this novel?
 Asking questions like these will help students think about the sequence of the plot.
 They can assist with analyzing character development and any lessons learned.
 Having a strong sense of a book’s central theme will help in writing a coherent essay on the novel.
 To help students review themes, I love assigning Mind Maps.
 Students identify the theme and add in quotes, words, and illustrations that help to show how the author developed the theme.

-Final Class Discussion
+Novel Review Activities: Final Class Discussion

 Give your students a final chance to talk about the book together.
 This last discussion should be a time to weed out any lingering confusion while giving students the opportunity to ask questions.
 Student engagement will help you gauge the level of understanding held by your students, and it will give you the chance to assert any last-minute clarity or instruction.
 One classroom discussion activity that I love is a fishbowl discussion.